 Assemble the two CTS pots and Switchcraft jack socket into the pickguard as per the below photo.
 The solder lugs of the two pots need to be facing each other.

-Step Two: Tinning
+Step Two: Grounding

 Start off by grounding the lug on the volume control that won’t be used (third lug).
 Either use a snippet of wire connecting the lug to the back of the pot casing, or simply bend the lug back and solder it in place.
 Either way works the same.

-Step Four: Volume and Tone Controls
+Step Three: Volume and Tone Controls

 Connecting the volume and tone controls together is simple.
 Use a small length of cloth wire and solder it into the input lug (1st lug) of the volume pot.
 Then solder the other end of the wire to the lug of the tone pot directly opposite.

-Step Five: The Capacitor
+Step Four: The Capacitor

-Step Seven: Connecting the pickup and ground
+Connecting the pickup and ground

 That’s the main controls finished – now you just need to connect your pickup.